 The Group emphasises employees' integrity and conduct throughout the entire operations, and has zero tolerance against all forms of corruption and bribery issues.
 The Group has implemented its "Code of Conduct", which governs the proper behaviour of which employees should abide by.
 Bribes, kickbacks, payments, advantages and other corruptive behaviour are all strictly prohibited.
-During the Reporting Period, we were not aware of any material non-compliance or concluded legal cases noted in relation to corruption-related laws and regulations, including but not limited to the Prevention of Bribery Ordinance of Hong Kong, that had a significant impact on the Group.
+During the Reporting Period, we were not aware of any material non-compliance or concluded legal cases noted in relation to corruption-related laws and regulations, including but not limited to the Prevention of Bribery Ordinance of Hong Kong, which had a significant impact on the Group.

 To avoid conflict of interests, employees are not allowed to accept loans from or provide loans to the Group's business associates.
 They are also advised to exercise judgement and withdraw from any high-stake games or frequent and excessive gambling.
 Furthermore, the Group provides training for employees of all-levels in enhancing their awareness on anti-money laundering and relevant laws and regulations.
-During the Reporting Period, the Group has provided two training sessions in form of internal seminars of 2 hours to 3 Directors and 12 general staff respectively regarding anti-money laundering cases and anti-corruption policies.
+During the Reporting Period, the Group has provided two training sessions in the form of internal seminars to 4 senior management and 11 general staff respectively regarding anti-money laundering and anti-corruption policies, with a total duration of three hours.
 The training has provided employees with valuable information on ways to identify and handle deals suspicious of corruptive behaviour, and the most updated regulations and requirements for authorities.